Family History and Genealogy Resources in the North Carolina Collection

 The UNC Library's online catalog is the best place to start your search for materials on North Carolina families.
 Most (about 90%) of the holdings of the North Carolina Collection are cataloged online.
 To search for materials on a specific family, select a "subject" search and enter the last name, followed by the word "family."
 For example, Smith Family.
 To search for published vital records and indexes, enter the name of county you are researching, followed by the word "genealogy."
 For example, Bertie County (N.C.) -- Genealogy.

 For more than a half-century North Carolina Collection staff members have compiled and indexed articles from North Carolina newspapers, making a special effort to save significant obituaries and other stories about people.
 The clippings are bound and available for use in the NCC reading room.
-Indexes to most of the clippings are available on the newspaper clippings page on this website.
+The North Carolina People, Places, and Things search includes citations for the clippings.

 North Carolina Collection Biographical Index